-Our professional background is in industrial and systems engineering, a field well-known for its studies to improve and/or optimize organizations.
-One of the modern tools in use for achieving process and organization improvement is the Six Sigma methodology (2).
-It was initially successfully used to solve industrial problems (3), and more recently health, government, and education (4) ones.
-In this paper we use the Six Sigma methodology in the systematic study of the problem of a peaceful Transition in Cuba: "quite unique" (5).
+My professional background is in industrial and systems engineering, a field well-known for its studies to improve and/or optimize organizations.
+One of the modern tools in use for achieving process and organization improvement is the Six Sigma methodology ("Six Sigma," 2007).
+It was initially successfully used to solve industrial problems (Pande and Holpp, 2001), and more recently health, government, and education ones.
+In this paper the Six Sigma methodology is used in a "quite unique" application, the systematic study of the problem of a peaceful transition in Cuba (Hoerl, 2007).

-In the following pages we briefly overview Six Sigma and then apply its first two phases (Define and Measure) to analyze the problem of a Cuban Transition.
+In the rest of the paper we briefly overview Six Sigma and then apply its first two phases (Define and Measure) to analyze the problem of a Cuban transition.
 We believe that, at the current stage of the problem and with the information available, such two phases are the only ones that can feasibly be implemented with some real basis.